tsuru-robotics/sapog/firmware/tests/README.md

 https://github.com/Zubax/sapog

 ## Resolving dependencies
-Pyuavcan and DSDL namespaces are needed to run the tests.
+Pycyphal and DSDL namespaces are needed to run the tests.

-Also, it is a good idea to create a virtual environment to store installed dependency pyuavcan in:
+Also, it is a good idea to create a virtual environment to store installed dependency pycyphal in:
 ```
 python -m venv venv
 . venv/bin/activate #  activating the virtual environment